 These are national averages, and the numbers will vary depending on where you are looking for work.
 ZipRecruiter expanded their research to find the top 10 cities where people with sociology degrees make more than the national average.

 “Topping the list is Richmond, Calif., with Stamford, Conn. and Bellevue, Wa. close behind in the second and third positions,” they said.
 “Bellevue beats the national average by $8,102 (18.9%), and Richmond furthers that trend with another $9,597 (22.4%) above the $42,924 average.”

 ZipRecruiter notes that percentages like these mean it’s often a good idea to change locations if you are looking to improve your salary for a career related to sociology, but you should be cautious about demand.
-While Richmond tends to pay its sociology majors more, they also have a relatively small number of companies hiring for these jobs.
-The best way to get the most out of your salary for potential careers in sociology is to look at the cost of living wherever you are hoping to work.
+While Richmond tends to pay its sociology majors more, they also have a relatively small number of companies hiring for these sociology major jobs.
+The best way to get the most out of your salary for potential sociology careers is to look at the cost of living wherever you are hoping to work.

 1. Guidance Counselor

 Salary: $57,040 according to the Bureau of Labor Statistics (BLS)

 2. Human Resources (HR) Representative

 Salary: $85,260 according to BLS